aptech/docs/docs/CR-polymult.rst

     :param c2: coefficients of the second polynomial
     :type c2: (D2+1)x1 vector

-    :return c: containing the coefficients of the product of the two polynomials.
+    :return c: contains the coefficients of the product of the two polynomials.

     :rtype c: (D1+D2)x1 vector